🚀 The call is now open – apply by February 2, 2025! 🚀

 Finland is a great place for living with or without family: it is a safe, politically stable, and well-organized Nordic society, where equality is highly valued and extensive social security supports people in all life situations.

 Finland's free high-quality education system is also internationally renowned.
-Finland has been listed as the happiest country in the world for the fifth year running.
+Finland has been listed as the happiest country in the world for the seventh year running.
 Find more information about living in Finland here and here.

 Finland’s universities are committed to promoting equality and inclusion and preventing discrimination, to ensure that all students and staff feel welcome at universities and that it is easy to come and study or work in Finland.
-The rector of the University of Helsinki and the president of Aalto University are clear about the importance of internationalization.

 Stories of people at FCAI